 Syphilis ("SIF-uh-lis") is a sexually transmitted disease, or STD, that you can get during vaginal, anal, or oral sex.
-If a pregnant woman has syphilis, her baby may get it from her before or during birth.
+If you are pregnant and have syphilis, you can pass it your baby.

 Get tested for syphilis if you: